 Financially Dependent Students

 Students who are financially dependent upon parents or legal guardians must provide documentation to prove their parents/legal guardians have established a bona fide domicile in the state of Washington.
-To be considered, parents/legal guardians must have a qualifying status to apply.
+To be considered, students and parents/legal guardians must have a qualifying status to apply.